German Confederation: : economic integration

 Inadvertently, these reforms sparked the unification movement and augmented a middle class demanding further political rights, but at the time backwardness and Prussia's fears of its stronger neighbors were greater concerns.
-The customs union opened up a common market, ended tariffs between states, and standardized weights, measures, and currencies within member states (excluding Austria), forming the basis of a proto-national economy.
+The customs union opened a common market, ended tariffs between states, and standardized weights, measures, and currencies within member states (excluding Austria), forming the basis of a proto-national economy.

 By 1842 the Zollverein included most German states.
-Within the next twenty years, the output of German furnaces increased fourfold.
-Coal production grew rapidly as well.
+Within the next 20 years, German furnaces' output increased fourfold.
+Coal production also grew rapidly.
 In turn, German industry (especially the works established by the Krupp family) introduced the steel gun, cast-steel axle, and a breech-loading rifle, exemplifying Germany's successful application of technology to weaponry.
 Germany's security was greatly enhanced, leaving the Prussian state and the landowning aristocracy secure from outside threat.
 German manufacturers also produced heavily for the civilian sector.
-No longer would Britain supply half of Germany's needs for manufactured goods, as it did beforehand.
-However, by developing a strong industrial base, the Prussian state strengthened the middle class and thus the nationalist movement.
-Economic integration, especially increased national consciousness among the German states, made political unity a far likelier scenario.
-Germany finally began exhibiting all the features of a proto-nation.
+No longer did Britain supply half of Germany's needs for manufactured goods, as it had before.
+But by developing a strong industrial base, the Prussian state strengthened the middle class and thus the nationalist movement.
+Economic integration, especially increased national consciousness among the German states, made political unity far likelier.
+Germany finally began exhibiting the features of a proto-nation.

 The crucial factor enabling Prussia's conservative regime to survive the Vormärz era was a rough coalition between leading sectors of the landed upper class and the emerging commercial and manufacturing interests.
 Even if the commercial and industrial element is weak, it must be strong enough (or soon become strong enough) to become worthy of co-optation, and the French Revolution terrified enough perceptive elements of Prussia's Junkers for the state to be sufficiently accommodating.